 This event features a Marathon, Half-Marathon, 10K, and Kid’s Marathon.
 Truly something for everyone.

-This is a hilly race with less than 200 finishers in each of the past three years and less than 10% of marathoners BQ.
+This is a hilly race with less than 200 finishers in each of the past four years and less than 10% of marathoners BQ.

 You may want to drive up Friday and enjoy the pasta dinner at 5:00pm at the Union Lodge, and get a good night’s sleep.